|Lou von Salomé as a teenager|

 "Lebensgebet", Lou Andreas-Salomé

 Translated by Frank Beck

 Lou went on to become Rilke's "lover, mother and muse" and a pioneering psychoanalyst to whom Freud sometimes referred patients.
-A new film by Cordula Kablitz-Post tells the story of her life.
-Shown in theaters in Germany, Switzerland and Austria last year, it was released in Europe on Blu-ray/DVD in February.
-A release in France followed this spring, and the film will come to theaters in the U.S. and Spain in April 2018 and is now available in the U.S. on Vimeo and Amazon.
+A new feature film by Cordula Kablitz-Post tells the story of her life.
+It was released in Germany, Austria and Switzerland in 2016, and later in France and Brazil.
+The film will open in the U.S. and Spain in April 2018 and is now available in the U.S. on Vimeo and Amazon.

 - VIDEO: Trailer for "In Love with Lou: A Philosopher's Life"